optimusmoose/JAMSS/README.md

     You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

+To run the program:
+1) Download project
+2) Navigate to .../JAMSS/dist/
+3) Some OSs will allow the execution of the jar file with a double click (JAMSS.jar).
+For instance, on linux, right click the jar and select "run with Java" (or something like that).
+4) Alternative: navigate a terminal to the .jar and execute: "java -jar JAMSS.jar"
+5) Optionally, specify how much RAM you want to dedicate to the run: "java -Xmx10g -jar JAMSS.jar" will allocate 10GB of RAM.

+To develop the program:
+1) Open as a netbeans project (easiest).

 Minimumalist run:
 1) Open a fasta file.
 (IMPORTANT: Make sure fasta headers do not contain a #.
 If they do, remove it.)
 2) Click run.